 Compare FAST & ET Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

-Energy Transfer owns one of the largest portfolios of crude oil, natural gas, and natural gas liquid assets in the US, primarily in Texas and the US midcontinent region.
-Its pipeline network includes more than 12,000 miles of intrastate pipelines and 20,000 miles of interstate pipelines.
+Energy Transfer owns one of the largest portfolios of crude oil, natural gas, and natural gas liquids midstream assets in the US, primarily in Texas and the US midcontinent region.
+Its system includes more than 12,000 miles of intrastate pipelines and 20,000 miles of interstate pipelines.
 It also owns gathering, processing, and storage facilities in the largest US oil and gas producing regions.
-Other businesses include a network of natrual gas liquids and refined products facilities, 18,000 miles of crude oil pipelines, and the Lake Charles gas liquefaction facility.
+Other businesses include a network of natural gas liquids and refined products facilities, 18,000 miles of crude oil pipelines, and the Lake Charles gas liquefaction facility.
 Energy Transfer combined its publicly traded limited and general partnerships in October 2018.